 1) Assess your office

 Before you start thinking about what furniture you will need, make a detailed assessment of your office.
 When making this assessment, always think about what you plan to use the office for.
-If you are a tech person, you may need space and furniture for your computer and tech gadgets.
+If you are a tech person, you may need space and choose office furniture for your computer and tech gadgets.
 If you are a consultant, you may need additional space for locking file cabinets, and even a space to meet, sit and discuss with clients.

 2) Make a list of basic needs